-We found that the strength of selectional preference of each predicates are actually increased in split topics.
-However, the increase has no clear benefits to metaphor detection in our result.
-It successfully detects "outliers", but those outliers are not necessarily to be metaphors.
+We found out that the strength of selectional preference of each predicate was actually in-creased in split topics.
+Nevertheless, the increase had no clear benefits to metaphor detection in our results.
+It successfully detected "outliers," but those outliers were not necessarily metaphors.

-Take the result of direct object for example.
-Without topic analysis, the top outliers we detected are (accomplish, Bianca), (defy, breast), (occupy, breast), (sprinkle, germ).
+Take the results of direct object for example.
+Without topic analysis, the top outliers we detected were (accomplish, Bianca), (defy, breast), (occupy, breast), and (sprinkle, germ).
 Most of them are just rarely used verb-object combinations, but not metaphors.
-With topic analysis, we picked one topic out of twenty as example, the top outliers we detected are (celebrate, cancer), (join, skin), (draw, brow), (play, head).
+With topic analysis, we picked one topic out of 20 as an example, and the top outliers we detected were (celebrate, cancer), (join, skin), (draw, brow), and (play, head).
 We can observe that the verbs and nouns are actually more concentrated.
 In this case, the topic seems like celebration/play/event/play.
-However, those pairs are also only rare, but not metaphors.
+Nevertheless, those pairs are rare, but not metaphors.

-8 Discussion
+8. Discussion

-Though the final result is not very promising, we gain some valuable experiences in this work.
+Though the final result is not very promising, we gain some valuable experience in this work.

-Firstly, parsing error is lethal for our approach.
-It would hurt our performance in at least two aspects.
-Parsing errors would put incorrect nouns in the noun cluster, which is the foundation of the whole method.
-Furthermore, it would also create significant amount of noise in the data, and thus affect the statistical modeling phase.
+First, a parsing error is lethal for our approach.
+It would hurt our performance in at least two aspects: putting incorrect nouns in the noun cluster, which is the foundation of the whole method, and creating a significant amount of noise in the data, thereby impacting the statistical modeling phase.
 Therefore, the pre-processing is critical.
-After we added the strict word extraction strategy into our system, the quality of outputs is significantly improved.
+After we added the strict word extraction strategy into our system, the quality of output was improved.

-Secondly, from our experiments, we found that the strength of selectional preference is actually increased when clustering the documents by topic modeling.
-In each topic's document collection, we collect documents by word cooccurrences.
+Second, from our experiments, we found that the strength of selectional preference is actually increased when clustering the documents by topic modeling.
+In each topic's document collection, we collected documents by word co-occurrences.
 Therefore, predicates are more concentrated on their preferred grammatical arguments.
-However, the enhancement of selectional preference strength turned out not strong enough to improve metaphor detection.
-For some certain topic, the top SA outliers are even worse than that of the whole set, because selectional association is a linguistic phenomenon with high data sparsity.
-Partitioning would further reduce the amount of data, and affect the reliability of the model.
+Nevertheless, the enhancement of selectional preference strength turned out not strong enough to improve metaphor detection.
+For some certain topics, the top SA outliers were even worse than those of the whole set, because selectional association is a linguistic phenomenon with high data sparsity.
+Partitioning would further reduce the amount of data and affect the reliability of the model.

-Finally, we also noticed that our fundamental hypothesis might not be accurate.
+Finally, we noticed that our fundamental hypothesis might not be accurate.
 We found that the SA outliers are not necessarily metaphors.
-Some of the outliers just rarely-used languages, or some "weird" usage, e.g., (hug, multiply) in "the hugs we are storing will multiply" of the Table 1, or the (play, head) in "It keeps playing through my head now." of the Table 2.
-We might need to reconsider about the hypothesis we adopt in the future.
+Some of the outliers just rarely-used language, or some "weird" usage, e.g., (hug, multiply) in "the hugs we are storing will multiply" of Ta-ble 1, or the (play, head) in "It keeps playing through my head now" of Table 2.
+In the future, we might need to reconsider the hypothesis we adopted.